 Our aim is to continue our progress on improving our stroke services as outlined in our Stroke Service Improvement Plan.
-This area of improvement is also included in our clinical service plan as one of the pathways that will be developed.
+This area of improvement is also included in our Clinical Services Plan as one of the pathways that will be developed.
 We will build on our collaboration through ARCH to develop stroke rehabilitation for the future.